Chocolate, an expensive luxury drink, was made and prepared here

-Charles II employed the first chocolate maker, a man called Solomon de le Faya, in 1686.
+William III employed a chocolate maker called Solomon de le Faya.
 George I’s chocolate maker was Thomas Tosier, who started working for the King in 1717.
 He ran a chocolate house on Chocolate Row in Greenwich, south east London.
 His wife Grace managed and expanded the business while Thomas worked at court.
 It was very popular and often mentioned in the social pages of newspapers.
 Grace even installed a ‘Great Room’ in 1721, just for dancing!

 Image: Once roasted, the husks of the cocoa beans were removed and the nibs, seen here, were ground by hand into a smooth paste, a process that took hours.

 The Tosier name was clearly important, as even after Thomas died and Grace remarried she remained a Tosier.
 It appears that Grace was quite a flamboyant character, known for wearing a ‘large brimmed hat’ and ‘flowers in her bosom’.

 Grace was so popular that the fashionable painter Bartholomew Dandridge painted her portrait in 1729.
 Today you can see this original print hanging above the fireplace in the Chocolate Room.

 Grace Tosier's portrait became a collectable print and she was considered a Georgian celebrity.

 In the Chocolate Kitchen, you can see all the equipment and examples of the ingredients and different flavourings used to make this delicious royal drink.
 These included red chillies, for those at court who liked the extra heat!